 Where payments in advance are requested, the reasons for the request should be clearly conveyed to the consumer.
 The reasons provided should be valid.
 Upfront payment amounts should not be excessive.
-Terms should clearly set out how these upfront payments will be repaid where there is a change of mind, termination of the service by either party or on the death of the consumer.
+Terms should clearly set out how these upfront payments will be repaid where there is a change of mind, termination of the service by either party, temporary absence on the part of the consumer or on the death of the consumer.